-The County Board Provider Support department continues to monitor best practice statewide and asks Providers to help us target specific information so that we can better understand your needs during this time.
+As COVID-19 evolves, the LCBDD/Deepwood Provider Support department continues to monitor best practices statewide and asks providers to help us target specific information so that we can better understand your needs during this time.
 In order to do so, we have links to two surveys that we are asking you to complete, as appropriate.

 - If you have additional staff that are available and willing to work in residential settings, regardless of their current setting (Adult Day Support, Vocational Habilitation, etc.), please complete this survey: Staff Availability